Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: The full hierarchy of rp -estimates

 The improved bounds in the previous section let us extend the hierarchy of $p$-weighted estimates in Section~\ref{sec:pweighted1} to the weight $p = 2$.
-This in turn enables us to close the nonlinear terms.
+This in turn enables us to close the estimates on the nonlinear terms.